 Determine the Message You Want to Send

 Do we want a broad audience to feel that they NEED your product?
-Or do we want a specialized population to value your product as superior?
+Or do we want a specialised population to value your product as superior?

 Consider Using Color to Capture Attention

 Tiffany & Co.’s robin’s-egg blue box became a worldwide icon since the store opened in 1837.
 In 1998, “Tiffany Blue” became trademarked as Pantone No. 1837.

 A simple glance at a colour can make a customer remember the company.
 Other companies have trademarked their colours including Barbie Pink, Cadbury Purple, and UPS Brown.

 Today, decorating styles often embrace chic, minimal designs.
 Plain bags or boxes with a bow and card with stylish typography can give a high-end feel.